IlijaTrajkovic/ClimateSet/docs/source/climatecontext.rst

 **What is their purpose?**

+``Understanding Climate Processes``
-- Understanding Climate Processes: Models help scientists understand the fundamental processes driving climate variability and change.
+   Models help scientists understand the fundamental processes driving climate variability and change.

+``Predicting Future Climate``
-- Predicting Future Climate: By inputting different scenarios of human activities and natural processes, models can project future climate conditions under different circumstances.
+   By inputting different scenarios of human activities and natural processes, models can project future climate conditions under different circumstances.

+``Assessing Climate Impact``
-- Assessing Climate Impact: Models are used to assess the potential impacts of climate change on ecosystems, agriculture, water resources, and human societies.
+   Models are used to assess the potential impacts of climate change on ecosystems, agriculture, water resources, and human societies.

+``Policy Decision Support``
-- Policy Decision Support: Climate models provide information to policymakers to make informed decisions about climate mitigation and adaptation strategies.
+   Climate models provide information to policymakers to make informed decisions about climate mitigation and adaptation strategies.

 **Types**